Eljowe/Obstacle1/README.md

 7. Finally implement iterative deepening.
 8. Adding move ordering to check captures and checks first.
 9. Adding null move pruning, Zobrist hashing, and late move reduction.
-10. Fixing the endgame bug where the agent would give up the queen to lose by insufficient material.
+10. Fixing the endgame bug where the agent would give up a queen to lose by insufficient material.

 ### Results